knowthelist/fhem-tablet-ui/README.md

 - **data-hide**   : string to compare with current value. hide element when it's value equals data-hide
 - **data-hideparents**: jquery selector to hide element's parents too
-- **class**     : small, large, big, bigger, thin, red, green, blue, orange, darker, timestamp, w1x, w2x, w3x, circleborder
+- **class**     : small, large, big, bigger, thin, red, green, blue, orange, darker, timestamp, w1x, w2x, w3x, circleborder squareborder, bg-limit, icon, square, round

 Use data-color OR data-colors + data-limits, not both.
+With class="bg-limit" it changes the background color not the forecolor according data-limits class="icon square" or class="icon round" forces the label to a fix width and height in icon style

+Special functions for data-substitution: data-substitution="toDate().ddmm()"     -  convert to day:month
+data-substitution="toDate().hhmm()"     -  convert to hour:minutes
+data-substitution="toDate().hhmmss()"   -  convert to hour:minutes:secondes
+data-substitution="toDate().eeee()"     -  convert to name of the week day data-substitution="toDate().ago()"      -  convert to time span

 See [examples](#label) of Label